idkmyusername1337/azure-rbac-access/README.md

 # azure-rbac-access
 Audit role-based access control (RBAC) in your Azure subscription using PowerShell.
 This project audits Azure Role-Based Access Control (RBAC) assignments to identify who has access to what within an Azure subscription.
 It uses Azure PowerShell commands to list role assignments and exports the data to a CSV report for further analysis.
+This project was tested on my Azure student subscription, which currently has only one owner (my account).
+In enterprise scenarios, the output will include multiple users, roles, and scopes